ninoNinkovic/LiveStamps/README.md

 ## USAGE:

-Each "livestamp" is handled by regex and will update whenever the document is saved by default.
-Stamps can also output their raw value as static data which is useful for things like the current filename, path, parent folder or time, etc.
+LiveStamps will update automatically on save, but can also output the raw value as static data which is useful for things like the current time, filename, path, parent folder etc.

 ####Keyboard: